Staff

 Heidi Swevens (she/they) enjoys people, stories, and connections.
 Their first summer job was at a childcare center where they engaged with toddlers and infants.
 After experiencing changes in their vision a couple years later, they returned to school and earned a Master’s Degree in Social Work from the University of Vermont (UVM) in 2001.
 Since that time they have worked in and served a variety of organizations whose missions relate to people with disabilities, older adults and families and communities.
 One volunteer role led to a synchronous opportunity to show their photography in a solo exhibit they titled “Do You See What I See?” which was part of UVM’s Disability Awareness Month’s events in 2006.

-Heidi was first introduced to VSA Vermont when one of her photographs was accepted in the 2011 Engage Exhibition, a juried show featuring artists with disabilities.
+Heidi was first introduced to Inclusive Arts Vermont (then VSA Vermont) when one of her photographs was accepted in the 2011 Engage Exhibition, a juried show featuring artists with disabilities.
 After that initial experience, Heidi was eager to get involved with the organization including the first BOOM VT drum festival.
 When a staff position became available, they moved into a more formal role with the organization.

 Heidi currently focuses their time with the organization’s system level efforts including professional development, capacity building, and exhibitions.
 As part of Inclusive Arts Vermont’s professional development team, Heidi engages with learners of all ages and appreciates developing curriculum that gets at the heart of understanding and increasing inclusion through the arts.
 They believe communication and accessibility can be approached as forms of art.
 Heidi also values the connections made with artists who have participated in the organization’s professional exhibitions and is excited to explore additional ways to support artists with disabilities.